fieldtrip/website/faq/how_can_i_use_openmeeg_for_forward_modelling.md

 It implements a Boundary Element Method (BEM) and provides accurate solutions when dealing with realistic head models (1, 2 or 3 nested layers)

-The OpenMEEG binaries are **not** included in the fieldtrip release, but the OpenMEEG matlab wrapper functions are.
+The OpenMEEG binaries are **not** included in the FieldTrip release, but the OpenMEEG MATLAB wrapper functions are.

 ### Installing OpenMEEG